JonasJinlongLi/Brick-Breaker-code/README.md

 **plot.py:**
-This file compare the performance of two Q-learning agents in the Brick Breaker game: one using an optimistic initial Q-value and one using a deterministic start.
+This file compares the performance of two Q-learning agents in the Brick Breaker game: one using an optimistic initial Q-value and one using a deterministic start.
 This file trains each agent for a number of epochs, tracks the total reward per epoch, and generates a moving average plot of rewards to visualize learning progress.